yonichanowitz/dsc-phase-2-project-v2-3/README.md

 * presentation.pdf a PDF with a PowerPoint presentation to be shown to theoretical shareholders

-# what makes a house price go up?
+# What makes a house price go up?

-which factor/factors of a houses location, or structure is the biggest determining factor?
+Which factor/factors of a houses are the biggest determining factor towards increasing it's price?
+What should you look for in a house you wish tp purchase?

 i assume it's bathrooms, but that's completely subjective opinion. let's see what the data says